World News | Kurdish Militants Declare Ceasefire in 40-year Insurgency in Turkiye | LatestLY

 On Thursday, a delegation of Kurdish politicians announced Ocalan's call for the PKK to lay down its arms and disband after visiting him on his island prison.

+Kurdistan refers to the parts of Turkiye, Iraq, Syria and Iran inhabited by Kurds.

-While stating that it would “comply with and implement the requirements of the call from our own side,” the PKK emphasized that “democratic politics and legal grounds must also be suitable for success.”
+While stating that it would “comply with and implement the requirements of the call from our own side,” the PKK emphasised that “democratic politics and legal grounds must also be suitable for success.”

-Ocalan's call came as the main pro-Kurdish political party in Turkiye has faced pressure, with several of its mayors being removed from office in recent months and replaced by government appointees.
+Ocalan's call came as the main pro-Kurdish political party in Turkey has faced pressure, with several of its mayors being removed from office in recent months and replaced by government appointees.

 The PKK also appealed for Ocalan to be released from Imrali prison, located in the Marmara Sea, to “personally direct and execute” a party congress that would lead to the militants laying down their arms.